 The Director for the Office of Student Conduct and Community Standards/designee will meet with the student to discuss the interim suspension and the formal hearing process.
-The student may choose to have the Director or designee settle the case if possible during the Interim Suspension hearing.
-This would include the student entering into mutual resolution with SCCS.
+The student may choose to have the Director or designee settle the case if possible during the Interim

+Suspension hearing.
+This would include the student entering into mutual resolution with SCCS and waiving their right, in writing, to a Formal Hearing.
 The student may accept the decision with all sanctions, in writing, at the Interim Suspension hearing or up to the hour before the Formal Hearing.
 If the student does not attend the Interim Suspension Hearing, a Formal Hearing will be scheduled and the Interim Suspension will remain in place until the results of the Formal Hearing.

 IX.
-Procedural Due Process/Stages of the Conduct Process
+Procedural Due Process/Stages of the Conduct Process (Non- Sexual Misconduct Matters)